Bpolat0/vetclinic/README_EN.md

 - `Appointment`: Represents the appointments for animals to see a doctor.
 Each appointment is associated with a `Doctor` and an `Animal`.

 ### Installation
+1. Clone the repository.

-1. Inside the project, create the database using the `vet-clinic-rest-api.sql` file.
+2. Inside the project, create the postgre database for using the `vetclinic.sql` file.
-2. Open the `src/main/resources/application.properties` file and update the database connection information.
+3. Open the `src/main/resources/application.properties` file and update the database connection information.
-3. Download the Postman collection from https://www.postman.com/bpolatt/workspace/vet-clinic-rest-api/overview.
+4. Download the Postman collection from https://www.postman.com/bpolatt/workspace/vet-clinic-rest-api/overview.
-4. Import the Postman collection into Postman.
+5. Import the Postman collection into Postman.
-5. Use the requests in the Postman collection to test the API.
+6. Use the requests in the Postman collection to test the API.

 ### Contributing